Johnny Depp As Edward Scissorhands and Jack Sparrow: Highlights Of A 33-Year Career [Opinion]

 Johnny Depp becoming People’s Sexiest Man Alive due to a Disney Movie is pretty amazing.
 Reaction to Jack Sparrow must have been a tremendous surprise, considering Jack Sparrow was portraying a friend of Orlando Bloom’s father, yet the much older Depp, strangely overshadowed Bloom as the leading man.

-Becoming a heartthrob though was never one of Johnny’s goals though.
-Instead, Johnny always sought artistic quality in filmmaking.
+Becoming a heartthrob was never one of Johnny’s goals though.
+Instead, Johnny always sought artistic quality in film making.

 RELATED REPORTS FROM THE INQUISITR